From Clarence Thomas to Kavanaugh: Why we’re still asking the wrong questions

 Honesty and remorse (aka paying your debt to society)

 One of my biggest issues in Kavanaugh’s case, however, isn’t simply if he should “pay” for the alleged actions he took when he was 17.
-(After all, due to the statute of limitations, he couldn’t be charged in this case even if he admits to assaulting Blasey Ford.)
+(It’s not clear whether he could be charged in this case; Maryland is one of the only states that has no statute of limitations for attempted rape.)
 It’s how now, at 53, he addresses those alleged actions.
 Right now, he is categorically denying that anything at all took place, insisting that the allegation is “completely false.”
 Whether he’s telling the truth will be determined by the members of the Senate Judiciary Committee, who will be keeping a close eye on public sentiment.

 But in the grander scheme of things, even if he admits to assaulting Blasey Ford, what’s more important is to show remorse and to take steps to prove that he’s fundamentally transformed his character.
 Especially since in this past year we’ve seen several men forced to admit to committing acts of sexual violence against women attempt “comebacks” without showing an ounce of real remorse or doing any work to try to prove they have reformed.